Captaincy General of the Philippines: Freemasonry

 From left to right, José Rizal, Marcelo H. del Pilar, and Mariano Ponce.

 Freemasonry had gained a substantial following in Europe and the Americas during the 19th century and found its way to the Philippines.
 The Western World was quickly changing, and sought less political control from the Catholic Church.

-The first Filipino Masonic lodge was Revolución.
-It was established by Graciano López Jaena in Barcelona and was recognized in April 1889.
+The first Masonic lodge in the country was opened in 1856 in Manila, but not open to the native people.
+However, Filipinos studying in Spain learnt of Freemasonry and its ideals.
+The first Filipino Masonic lodge, Revolución, was established by Graciano López Jaena in Barcelona and was recognized in April 1889.
 It did not last long after he resigned from being its Worshipful Master on 29 November 1889.

 In December 1889, Marcelo H. del Pilar established the Solidaridad in Madrid with the help of Julio Llorente, its first Worshipful Master.
 A short time later, the Solidaridad grew, and some of its members included José Rizal, Pedro Serrano Laktaw, Baldomero Roxas, and Galicano Apacible.

 In 1891, Del Pilar sent Laktaw to the Philippines to establish a Masonic lodge.
 Laktaw established the Nilad on 6 January 1892, the first lodge in the islands.
 It is estimated that by 1893, there were 35 Masonic lodges in the Philippines, of which nine were in Manila.
 The first Filipina Freemason was Rosario Villaruel.
 Rizal's sisters Trinidad and Josefa, Marina Dizon, Romualda Lanuza, Purificación Leyva, and many other women join the Masonic movement.

 Freemasonry was important during the Philippine Revolution, as it pushed the reform movement and carried out propaganda work.
 Many of those who supported outright revolution were Freemasons like Andrés Bonifacio.
 In fact, the organizational framework used by Bonifacio for the Katipunan was derived from Masonic structures.
 It may be said that joining Masonry was one activity that both reformists and the Katipuneros shared, despite their differing views.